munjalbharti/Pytorch-inceptionV3-iNaturalist/README.md

-# Pytorch InceptionV3 model for CUB Classification using iNaturalist pretrained model
+# Pytorch InceptionV3 model pretrained on iNaturalist dataset

-This repository contains the inceptionV3 model pretrained on iNaturalist.
+This repository contains the inceptionV3 model pretrained on iNaturalist dataset.
 The model is converted from tensorflow implmentation of work
 Large Scale Fine-Grained Categorization and Domain-Specific Transfer Learning (https://github.com/richardaecn/cvpr18-inaturalist-transfer)